-Knowledge, understanding and proficiency Methods for demonstrating competence (To be completed by the Centre) Criteria for evaluating competence (To be completed by the Centre) Control Familiar with the operation and testing procedures of all bridge equipment Steering, main engine and thruster control systems fully operational in manual control only.
+Knowledge, understanding and proficiency Methods for demonstrating competence (To be completed by the Centre) Criteria for evaluating competence (To be completed by the Centre) Control Familiar with the operation and testing procedures of all bridge manoeuvring equipment Steering, main engine and thruster control systems fully operational in manual control only.
 Bring the vessel to a complete stop so she is making no way through the water in minimum time without over use of engines.
-Knowledge of propulsion/steering systems and their controls including blackout or loss of power contingencies and emergency control systems.
-Controlling the vessel with independent propulsion units Controlling the vessel with independent joystick Maintaining the vessel in one position without changing the heading, in the vicinity of a fixed reference point/object or by using
+Knowledge of propulsion/steering systems and their controls including partial blackout or loss of power contingencies and emergency control systems.
+Controlling the vessel with independent propulsion units Controlling the vessel with joystick Maintaining the vessel in one position without changing the heading, in the vicinity of a fixed reference point/object with full and restricted propulsion availability Manoeuvring the vessel to Port and Starboard or fore and aft keeping the heading within 10 degrees, in the vicinity of a fixed reference point/object with full and restricted propulsion

-DGPS with full and restricted propulsion availability Manoeuvring the vessel to Port and Starboard or fore and aft keeping the heading within 10 degrees, in the vicinity of a fixed reference point/object or by using DGPS with full and restricted propulsion availability Manoeuvring and controlling the vessel (box patterns/heading changes) in the vicinity of a fixed reference point/object or by using DGNSS with full or restricted propulsion availability Transferring in and out of DP to joystick to manual control at all DP stations.
-Manoeuvring and controlling the vessel as listed above, after worst case propulsion failure.
-Manoeuvring the vessel in DP after loss of all position reference systems.
-Demonstrate how to allow for prevailing wind, currents, tidal stream and expected changes Demonstrate situational awareness in respect of subsea pipeline, wellhead and platform riser locations Emergency planning Partial loss of propulsion power Sudden changes in wind direction/strength Aware of the actions in case of emergency i.e. Steering Failure etc.
+Transferring in and out of DP to joystick to manual control.
+Manoeuvring and controlling the vessel as listed above, after (WCF) Worst Case failure of propulsion Manoeuvring the vessel in DP DR Mode after loss of all position reference systems.
+Demonstrate how to allow for prevailing wind, currents, tidal stream and expected changes Demonstrate situational awareness in respect of subsea pipelines, wellhead and platform risers locations Emergency planning Partial loss of propulsion power Sudden changes in wind direction/strength Aware of the actions in case of emergency when vessel is in DP auto mode i.e. WCF, Thruster, generators and Steering Failure etc. Manoeuvring and controlling the vessel (box patterns/heading changes) in the vicinity of a fixed reference point/object or by using DGNSS with full or restricted propulsion availability